 Meanwhile, MongoDB is secure too, however, it doesn’t come as a default thing.
 The database is comparatively vulnerable to breaches and does not come with that much of an impressive security system.

-MongoDB comes with a BSON type data storage and allows document sizes of up to 16MB per document. you can even store multiple types of data, for instance, strings, timestamps, decimals, integers, and more.
+MongoDB uses BSON-type data storage and allows document sizes of up to 16MB per document.
+Also, MongoDB stores multiple types of data, for instance, strings, timestamps, decimals, integers, and more.

-On the other hand, DynamoDB allows a limited number of data types for storage and limits each of them to just 400KB in size.
+On the other hand, DynamoDB supports a limited number of data types for storage and limits each of them to just 400KB in size.

 Moreover, even though MongoDB is a schema-less database, it still allows its users to enforce schema-type storage with the help of ODMs and even the in-built schema validation.
-DynamoDB strictly disallows schema-type storage without offering the ability to do so in any way.
+DynamoDB strictly disallows schema-type data structures without offering the ability to do so in any way.